A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Introduction

 \section{Introduction}

-Dialogue summarization aims to distill the most important information from a dialogue into a shorter passage, which can help people quickly capture the highlights of a semi-structured and multi-participant dialogue without reviewing the complex dialogue context \cite{gurevych-strube-2004-semantic}.
+Dialogue summarization aims to distill the most important information from a dialogue into a shorter passage, which can help people quickly capture the highlights of a semi-structured and multi-participant dialogue without reviewing the complex dialogue context \cite{emnlp2020-mvbart-chen}.
+With the development of communication technology and the ravage of COVID-19, different types of dialogues have emerged as an important way for information exchange.
+Therefore, there is an urgent need for summarization techniques to save people from large amounts of dialogue data.

-Conventional works mainly focus on single-participant document summarization, such as news and scientific papers \cite{nallapati-etal-2016-abstractive,cohan-etal-2018-discourse}.
-Thanks to the neural models, especially the sophisticated pre-trained language models, which have advanced these tasks significantly \cite{unilm}.
+Conventional works mainly focus on single-participant document summarization, such as news and scientific papers \cite{pgn}.
+Thanks to the neural models, especially the sophisticated pre-trained language models, which have advanced these tasks significantly \cite{bart}.
 Despite the success of single-participant document summarization, these methods can not be easily transferred to the multi-participant dialogue summarization.
-Firstly, the key information of one dialogue is often scattered and spanned multiple utterances and turns from different participants, which lead to low information density.
-Secondly, the dialogue contains multiple participants, inherently topic drifts, frequent coreferences, diverse interactive signals and domain terminologies.
-Both above characteristics make dialogue summarization a challenging task.
+Firstly, the dialogue contains multiple participants, inherent topic drifts, frequent coreferences, diverse interactive signals and domain terminologies \cite{ijcai2021-feng}.
+All of these characteristics make dialogue a hard-to-model data type.
+Secondly, in terms of different domains, the above characteristics further pose domain-specific challenges to summarization models, e.g., \textit{How to model long meeting transcripts} \cite{emnlp2020-hmnet-zhu}.
+Thirdly, compared with widely used document summarization benchmarks, collecting labeled dialogue-summary paired data is highly-costing or even intractable \cite{chen-yang-2021-simple}.
+To mitigate these challenges, researchers draw on successful experiences from the study of dialogue systems and natural language generation techniques and put their efforts on solving this challenging task, which result in nearly 100 papers covering various domains being published over the past 5 years.